Tom-Bovens/ChiptheTourbot/README.md

 6. After following the above steps, run 'npm run dev' in the project directory where you exported the token and turn on your webhook.
 You should see a GET request coming in on Ngrok and being passed to your application.

-7. You can now talk to your bot on development.chatshipper.com by clicking on "Web Widget" in the integrations menu.
+7. You can now talk to your bot on development.chatshipper.com by starting a new conversation with your bot.